The Five Stans - Tashkent Departure

 Day 6: OLD NISA FORTRESS

-Old Nisa’s a UNESCO site that’s famed as the first home of the Parthian kings.
+Old Nisa is a UNESCO site that’s famed as the first home of the Parthian kings.
 Under the gaze of the copper-coloured Kopet-Dag Mountains, you’ll set foot in half-crumbled fortresses that once fought off the Roman Empire from expansion into Central Asia.
+Then, it’s time to visit the Gokdepe Horse Farm in search of a golden horse (really!) that’s the pride of Turkmenistan.
+It’s the kind of morning to work up a real appetite, and Turkmenistan’s favourite flavours won’t keep you waiting, so head on over to lunch for a delicious surprise!

 Day 7: ASHGABAT